The 509 Parachute Infantry Battalion

 Another insigne unique to the 509 was a tab bearing the word PARACHUTE that was worn above the 5th Army sleeve insigne.
 The idea of the tab originated with Col. Yarborough, who felt that the word Airborne, by encompassing glider and air-landed troops, did not adequately reflect the special role of paratroopers.
 It is not clear whether the tab preceded the patch or whether they appeared at the same time.
 (Doyle and Stewart report both were made at Piscinola .)
 Being designed for wear with the 5th Army sleeve insigne, the colors of the tabs coordinate to that insigne, not to the jacket patch, and are invariably blue or blue and red.
 Original "Gingerbread Man" patches and PARACHUTE tabs are rare, the tab more so than the patch.
 (Besides being smaller and more fragile than the patches, many of the tabs were probably removed from uniforms after the 509 left Italy and the 5th Army.)
 Because of their rarity and their popularity among collectors, reproductions of the patch and tab abound.
 Three versions of the tab are shown here: the three tabs at the bottom having been made from a single piece of base material and not yet having been cut apart.

-There is another jacket patch attributed to the 509; one far more ornate than the "Gingerbread Man" patches, and far rarer.
-The circumstances surrounding the creation of this patch are not clear.
-One version of this patch's history has it being a prototype 509 patch that was rejected by Col. Yarborough as too ornate.
-The simple yet distinctive patch design that was finally adopted lent itself to application, by stencil, to any number of items (e,g., the 509's vehicles and even sign posts, such as the one illustrated above).
-The ornate design this patch is similar to one that appears on a number of 509 documents (including the invitation shown in an image here), a design proposed for a 509 crest or distinctive insigne.
+The first effort to create a patch for the battalion led to one far more ornate than the "Gingerbread Man" patches, and far rarer.
+The patch in question, effectively a prototype patch, included elements meant to reflect all aspects of the battalion’s history at that time: hyena of the 3d Zouave badge, a trident for the amphibious assaults, and the “Geronimo” of Col. Yarborough’s original unit, the 501st.
+This prototype version of this patch was deemed too ornate, too “busy,” to be practical, and it was pared down to the simple, yet distinctive, patch design that was finally adopted, a design that lent itself to application, by stencil, to any number of items (e,g., the 509's vehicles and even sign posts, such as the one illustrated above).
+The ornate design of the prototype patch is similar to one that appears on a number of 509 documents (including the invitation shown in an image here), a design proposed for a 509 crest or distinctive insigne.
 This design was a favorite of the battalion's S-4, Capt.
 Edmund Tomasik, who later, as a major, assumed command of the 509 following Col. Yarborough's departure; so the design had a champion within the Battalion .
-Thus, rather than being a prototype, the patch may simply have been an effort to employ the design for the crest in a patch.
-Few of these patches appear to have been made - I know of only about a half-dozen - making them an extremely rare insigne. .
+Few of the prototype patches appear to have been made - I know of only about a half-dozen - making an extremely rare.

 One final insigne that is associated with the 509 is that of the French 3rd Zouave Regiment, which accorded to the 509 the honor of wearing its badge after the two units joined forces for the defense of Youks les Bains.
 I have had four of these badges - all from 509 vets - and no two were identical.
 I suspect that, in large part, this is due to many having been made locally.